A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: C-MFDKF and S-MFDKF Based on Consensus Fusion

 \section{C-MFDKF and S-MFDKF Based on Consensus Fusion}

-In the MFDKF, the information exchanged between non-neighboring nodes is forbidden.
-There is no centralized information center to coordinate, and each node implements the LKF to obtain its state estimation.
-WSNs with high consensus requirements face challenges when applying MFDKF because nodes' estimations may not be consistent (close to each other).
+The MFDKF prohibits the exchange of information between non-neighboring nodes.
+There is no centralized information center for coordination, each node independently implements the LKF to estimate its state.
+WSNs with stringent consensus requirements encounter challenges when utilizing MFDKF due to potential inconsistencies in the nodes' estimations.

-For improvement, a C-MFDKF is proposed to reinforce the consensus between nodes.
-The consensus fusion rules are
+To enhance consensus among nodes, a C-MFDKF is proposed by adding an average consensus term.
+The fusion rules for achieving consensus are defined as follows: